Marc Hunter: 1979–82: Solo Career: Fiji Bitter and Big City Talk

+An encounter with Hunter in 1980, at 7am in Sydney's King's Cross, led Robert Forster of The Go-Betweens to describe how Hunter was the embodiment of a "rock star":"He didn’t have to look so good so early – he just can’t help it...A haughtiness, a regal grab at life, a mood, that doesn’t just come on at six o’clock in the evening when showtime is close.
+Rock stars are ready at breakfast."
 Hunter resumed his solo career with his second album, Big City Talk, which appeared in August 1981 on PolyGram/Mercury labels.
 It was co-produced by Hunter and Todd.
 Debbie Muir of The Canberra Times, felt it "covered a wide range of material that bore some resemblance to his last album, Fiji Bitter, but was totally different to his old, Dragon days."
-He had used session musicians: Kevin Borich, Dave Mason (of The Reels) and Mark Punch (ex-Renée Geyer Band).
+He had used session musicians: Kevin Borich, Dave Mason (of the Reels) and Mark Punch (ex-Renée Geyer Band).
 Muir's fellow journalist at The Canberra Times, Garry Raffaele, opined that it "is flat, directionless, unexciting, effete rock and roll.
 It is devoid of feeling."

 On working as a solo artist, he declared, "I am happier now on my own.
 I was in a wretched state of mind when I was in the band...
 I miss the camaraderie involved but then I prefer to make my own decisions."
 The title track, "Big City Talk", was released as a single in July and reached No. 25.
 Follow up singles, "(Rock'n'Roll is) a Loser's Game" (September), "Side Show" (November) and "Nothing but a Lie" (May 1982) did not chart.
 In 1981 he formed the Marc Hunter Band and in October they toured Australia with Renée Geyer; the set included a duet by Hunter and Geyer.
 During 1982 Hunter was working with US-born keyboardist and record producer, Alan Mansfield.
 In March of that year he was arrested for "$4500 in unpaid parking fines", he described his jail cell as "unbelievably filthy."